Piercel2022/math-magicians/README.md

 # math-magicians

 > This is the first react application project.
-We setup the project to create the single page application(SPA) that is named math-magicians
+I setup the project to create the single page application(SPA) that is named math-magicians

 ## Built With